ColdBox/coldbox-zero-to-hero/OUTLINE.md

 ### 10. Security

 - [ ] Create the security rules
+- [ ] Add the CBSecurity visualizer
-- [ ] Update the User Service for user validation
+- [ ] Update our navigation using the logged in helpers
+- [ ] Add Cross-Site Request Forgery tokens to all our forms
+- [ ] Update all our tests
 - [ ] Confirm security

 Steps: